Kris-YIN/prioritizedToDoApp/README.md

 # or
 bun install

+3. Set up your Supabase project and update the credentials in `lib/supabase.ts`

-First, run the development server:
+4. Run the development server:

 npm run dev